NickJCreed/metatron_frontend/README.md

 - **Web3 Integration:** Seamlessly connect your Web3 wallet to interact with the platform and explore investment opportunities.
 - **RWA Tokenization:** For approved startups, access tools to tokenize real-world assets, opening new avenues for raising capital.
 - **Decentralized Governance:** Participate in onchain voting to verify startups and decide on funding allocations, ensuring transparency and community-driven decisions.
+- **Token Staking:** Stake METATRON tokens to earn rewards, enhancing participation in the ecosystem and providing additional utility to token holders.

 ## Tech Stack

 - **Frontend:** Built with [React](https://reactjs.org/), providing a modern, dynamic user interface.
 - **Blockchain Integration:** Powered by [Polygon](https://polygon.technology/) for high throughput and low-cost transactions.
 - **Web3 Wallet Connection:** Integrated with popular Web3 wallets like [MetaMask](https://metamask.io/) to enable seamless interactions with the blockchain.
+- **ThirdWeb SDK:** Leverage the ThirdWeb Connect SDK for seamless staking, token management, and smart contract interactions.

 ## Getting Started